 The primary mission of the Alpha Foundation of Howard County is to raise funds to advance educational and charitable programs within our community.
-The following is a description of the Educational Programs the Virtual Golf Classic helps to fund.
+The following is a description of the Educational Programs the golf classic helps to fund.
 Your support is greatly appreciated so that we can continue to support students in our community.

 I. Alpha Achievers Program

-Alpha Achievers is an educational program of the Alpha Phi Alpha Fraternity, Inc., Kappa Phi Lambda Chapter of Howard County, Md.
+Alpha Achievers is an educational program of the Alpha Phi Alpha Fraternity, Inc., Kappa Phi Lambda Chapter of Howard County, Maryland.
 The program targets African-American males in grades 9 – 12.
-The program fosters a positive learning environment in order to facilitate students’ pursuit of excellence by attaining, maintaining and exceeding a 3.0 grade point average, the minimum required for membership.
+The program fosters a positive learning environment in order to facilitate students’ pursuit of excellence by attaining, maintaining, and exceeding a 3.0-grade point average, the minimum required for membership.
 The program also seeks to encourage and motivate those students who have less than a 3.0 grade point average to strive toward attaining this goal.

 In existence since 1997, the program also seeks to promote character growth, develop leadership skills and encourage its members to become full citizens of the school and the community.
 Current membership includes 250-400 members each academic year and spans Howard County’s twelve high schools and is supported by 12 school-based teacher-advisors and 12 members of Alpha Phi Alpha Fraternity.
 The young men also deliver over 7770 hours of community service each school year.

 Recognizing that success in school is the academic foundation for success in all aspects of adult life – marriage, family, employment, citizenship, the Alpha Achievers program helps to deter negative influences and to create an atmosphere for young men to bond physically, emotionally and spiritually with other young men with similar academic goals.